monk-afk/filterplus/README.md

 `filter_cli.lua`: For porting or testing, a standalone version of the filter and API is provided.

 `sanitizer.lua`: Heavy pre-filter sanitizer to facilitate the process.
 Messages will be sent as they were received if not censored.
+Before curse detection, the sanitizing function will:
+  1. Replace symbols and non-standard ascii to a alphabetic equivalent
+  2. Merge words with hyphens and apostrophes (you're -> your)
+  3. Replace embedded number with alphabetic equivalent
+  4. Replace any remaining non-letter symbols with a space
+  5. Strip away excess spaces

+`clean_message.lua`: A pre-sanitizing function intended to remove spammy formatting and content from a message before sanitizing.
+It can be used independent from the filter and will modify a string by:
+  1. Lower-casing the entire string
+  2. Join words separated with s p a c e s
+  3. Strip hyperlinks, email address, phone numbers
+  4. Clip words exceeding 23 characters
+  5. Remove excess repeated charactersssssss

 ## Chat Commands

 **`/block`**

-> Two-way blocking of incoming and outgoing messages.
-Will prevent all message types, public and private, from being seen by the blocker and blocked.
+- Stop public and private messages from being delivered.

-> Remains in effect until unblocked or server shutdown.
-Future updates will include saving the block-list to mod storage.
+- Persistent between logins until unblocked or server shutdown.

 `/block` or `/unblock`: Without parameter will show your list of blocked players.
   - Players with `staff` privilege are not able to block or be blocked.
 Using the block command with player name will list the player's block list.